fatemehN/ReproducibilityStudy/README.md

-### Reproducibility Study on Adversarial Attacks against Robust Transformer Trackers
+n### Reproducibility Study on Adversarial Attacks against Robust Transformer Trackers

 This repository contains the codes of the TMLR 2024 "Reproducibility Study on Adversarial Attacks against Robust Transformer Trackers".
-Three experiemnts on tesing adversrial robustness of transformer trackers are performed and their codes are included.
+Three experiments on the adversarial robustness of transformer trackers are performed and their codes are included.
 The dataset, trackers, and attack method links are listed below:

 # Transformer trackers: